denten-books/plain-text/0-intro.md

 @bodo_short_2014; @nkiko_book_2014].
 More than mere piracy, such *samizdat*-like practices engage in the proactive preservation of the literary sphere [@tenen_book_2014].
-Informal book exchange networks create reading publics that own the means of textual production and dissemination. nder duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
+Informal book exchange networks create reading publics that own the means of textual production and dissemination.
+Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
 By contrast, in wealthier economies such infrastructures are commodified.
 Consequently, the material contexts of